-In estimates published Thursday on the MassDOT blog, the state asserts that modest upgrades to the state’s primary east-west railway to enable up to six daily round-trip passenger trains between Boston and Springfield would cost $2.1 billion and attract only 158 daily riders between the state’s two largest cities.
+In estimates published Thursday on the MassDOT blog, the state asserts that modest upgrades to the state’s primary east-west railway to enable up to six daily round-trip passenger trains between Boston and Springfield would cost $2.1 billion and attract only 158 daily riders between the state’s three largest cities – Boston, Worcester, and Springfield.

 A more ambitious “alternative 4,” which would build new rails within the existing freight railroad’s right-of-way to allow for passenger train speeds up to 110 mph, was estimated to cost $4.1 billion and generate only 387 daily boardings, according to MassDOT.